korningf/arch-ops/box/dsp/win/devpc.md

 ```

-## 2. DevPC Tools ([!] mandatory)

-The DevTools scripts install a vast panoply of additional developer tools.

-Some scripts are broken, so we decompose them, and run some steps by hand.

-###  Install root ca certs and Nexus repository proxies.
+###  Install root ca certs and Nexus repos for Dev Tools.

 We use a local Nexus Repository as a supply-chain proxy for common dev package managers.